Ask questions about this school. Answers use aggregated data and are subject to error.

 What are your suggestions for the admissions office?

-Applicants commonly suggest that the admissions office continue using email for updates, consider making phone calls to accepted students for a personal touch, improve the friendliness and stress level of the interview process, provide free parking for out-of-state applicants, adjust interview schedules to allow for more time between activities, and offer a more welcoming experience for in-state students on interview days.
+Applicants suggest that the admissions office should continue using email for updates, consider making phone calls to accepted students, and focus on creating a friendlier and less high-stress interview process.
+Additionally, offering incentives like free parking for out-of-state applicants, adjusting schedules to allow for a more relaxed interview experience, and providing more welcoming gestures, especially to in-state students, were common suggestions.

 So far so good.
 Keep using email to update people.
 Although I think phone calls to those who are accepted is a nice personal touch, so keep doing that.